Skip to main contentiroh is a modular networking stack written in Rust. It provides

 Core features

-- Peer-to-peer connectivity: iroh enables direct connections between
+- Fast: iroh enables direct connections between

 devices, allowing them to communicate without relying on centralized servers.

-It uses relay servers as a fallback when direct connections are not possible.
+uses relay servers as a fallback when direct connections are not possible.

-privacy and integrity.
+integrity.

 that can be mixed and matched to suit the needs of different applications.
 This